Luca Zordan

-Luca Zordan is a photographer based in New York City who specializes in photographing children.
+Luca Zordan is a photographer based in Europe who specializes in photographing children.
 He was born in Venice, Italy, and relocated to the United States in 1993.
 Zordan has been a longtime contributor to Vogue Bambini and has photographed ad campaigns for agencies such as BBDO, Young & Rubicam, Saatchi & Saatchi, and Ogilvy & Mather.

 Zordan also works on photographic projects for charitable causes.
 In 2004, the Italian publisher Mondadori Electa issued his photo book & Sons: Children Around the World (ISBN 88-370-3103-3).
 Part of the proceeds benefited Doctors Without Borders.

 In 2008, Zordan collaborated with international humanitarian activist Alethea Gold on the independently published book Children of China.
 "Coffee-table collection must Children of China by fashion photographer Luca Zordan, is guaranteed to bring the wows out of you," wrote Hong Kong newspaper The Standard.
-Proceeds from the sale of the book benefit the Hong Kong-based Chi Heng Foundation, which supports children from Central China who have been orphaned or whose families have otherwise affected by HIV/AIDS.
+Proceeds from the sale of the book benefit the Hong Kong–based Chi Heng Foundation, which supports children from Central China who have been orphaned or whose families have otherwise affected by HIV/AIDS.
 There have been several exhibitions of the photos from the book, including one at Pacific Place in Hong Kong in June 2009 sponsored by the Australian government, Qantas, Grand Hyatt, and the Swire Group.